Alt description missing in image

 React Portability Patterns

-Each environment has it’s own ways of accessing route parameters.
+Each environment has its own ways of accessing route parameters.
 This is why there are also versions specifically for each of those environments:

 • useRouteParams.expo.ts